grafana/developer-advocacy/projects/Loki Community Calls/2025-08-12 All About Structured Metadata.md

 - Intro
 - Announcements
-	- New Loki Helm Maintainer: Mike Timmerman
+	- New Loki Helm Maintainers: Mike Timmerman and Quentin Bisson
 	- Loki Helm: `kubectl` removed [in this PR](https://github.com/grafana/loki/pull/18803) to remove the tokengen part in conjunction with the deprecation of the Bitnami image
 - Introduce guest: Salva
 - Thanks to Grafana Champions for their questions: